ChrisPritchard/MiniKnight/README.md

 Coded in __F#__ on dotnet core 2.1.
 Developed using VS Code 1.25.1 on Windows 10.
 Game loop engine is MonoGame 3.7

+> **Update:** Now in .NET 5, still with VS Code, and on OSX as well as Win 10.

 __To run:__

-- Ensure you have the dotnet core sdk installed from here: <https://www.microsoft.com/net/download>
+- Ensure you have the .NET 5 sdk installed from here: <https://www.microsoft.com/net/download>
 - From the base directory of the repo, run the command __dotnet run__
-    - If you encounter issues and are not on Windows, try the steps in the 'supported platforms' section below
-- It can also be opened in VS via the .sln - I've tested this on VS2017 Community 15.6.4.
-You will probably still need the SDK installed
 - To compile an exe (or platform equivalent) use __dotnet build -r [rid]__ where [rid] is the appropriate runtime identifier from here: <https://docs.microsoft.com/en-us/dotnet/core/rid-catalog>

 ## Acknowledgements

-All code is my own, and available under Unilicense.
+All code is my own, and available under MIT.
 I am using the following additional assets, all sourced from <https://opengameart.org>:

 - The Knight and Orc frames: <https://opengameart.org/content/mini-knight>
 - The stone floors and spikes: <https://opengameart.org/content/castle-platformer>